 In her spare time she enjoys playing badminton, surfing and watching motorsports.

 BVM BVS MRCVS

-Kate joined the team at the hospital in August 2018 having graduated in the summer from Nottingham University, along with Jake Thomas.
-Her particular clinical interests include anaesthesia and analgesia.
-Outside work, Kate plays netball for the George team and when not exercising enjoys baking and eating cakes!
-She also has a soft spot for Jack Russell Terriers and has her own called Lucy.
+I joined the team at the hospital in August 2018 having graduated in the summer from Nottingham University.
+My particular clinical interests include anaesthesia and analgesia.
+Outside work, I play netball for the George team and, when not exercising, I enjoy baking and eating cakes!
+I also have a soft spot for Jack Russell Terriers and have my own called Lucy.

 Dr Dorothy Hajdu

 I'm originally from Hungary but have lived and studied in Ireland where I attended University College, Dublin and afterwards graduating from the University of Veterinary Medicine Budapest in 2019.
 I am fascinated by surgery and ophthalmology and have a particular interest in research.

 I'm a travel enthusiast and I also love sports and dancing.
 Outside of work I also enjoy amateur dramatics and spending time with my family and friends, and my pet Samuel - an Italian water dog.
 I have an interest, and get involved, in marine mammal and wildlife medicine as an aside too.